 - Meanwhile, make the mango salsa.
 In a bowl, add mangoes, cucumber, fresh mint, red onions, and lemon juice.
 Toss to combine.
 Set aside for now.
 (If you don’t plan to eat for a few hours, cover salsa and refrigerate until ready to use.)

-- Arrange salmon fillets on hot grill, skinless side down first (this way, they’ll get some nice grill marks while the fish is still firm.)
+- Arrange salmon fillets on hot grill, flesh side down first (this way, they’ll get some nice grill marks while the fish is still firm.)
 Close the grill lid.
 Cook 1-3 minutes on the first side, depending on how thick the fillets are.
 DO NOT move the salmon fillets until you are ready to turn them over.

 - Look for grill marks on the fish, and where the fish is closest to the grill, you should see a small layer of opaque (cooked) flesh.
 Using tongs and a metal spatula, carefully turn the fish over so it is now skin-side down.
 Now, turn heat down to medium.
 Close the grill lid.
 Cook for another 2-5 minutes, again depending on the thickness of the fillets.
 Salmon is ready when it is barely opaque throughout.